hashicorp/terraform-cdk/packages/@cdktf/hcl2cdk/README.md

   await convertProject(
     getProjectTerraformFiles("/path/to/terraform/project"),
     "/path/to/cdktf-init/project",
-    { language: "typescript" } // currently only TS is supported );
+    { language: "typescript" } // Currently we only support Typescript for project conversion );
 })();
 ```